Wireless Audio Device Market Size and Share

 Wireless Audio Device Market Analysis by Mordor Intelligence

-The wireless audio device market reached USD 57.48 billion in 2025 and is forecast to climb to USD 73.83 billion by 2030, advancing at a 5.13% CAGR.
+The wireless audio device market size in 2026 is estimated at USD 60.4 billion, growing from 2025 value of USD 57.48 billion with 2031 projections showing USD 77.32 billion, growing at 5.07% CAGR over 2026-2031.
 Rapid gains stem from rising demand for true wireless stereo (TWS) earbuds, premium in-vehicle infotainment upgrades, and sustained smart-speaker adoption.
 Vendors are reallocating R&D budgets toward artificial-intelligence (AI) features, energy-efficient connectivity, and seamless cross-device ecosystems to defend margins as basic wireless functionality becomes commoditized.
 Bluetooth Classic remains dominant, yet the expanding installed base of Bluetooth LE Audio‐enabled smartphones is accelerating migration to multi-stream, low-power architectures.
 Vertically integrated brands that control silicon, software, and services are consolidating share, often through targeted acquisitions that deepen platform capabilities and widen product portfolios.

 Key Report Takeaways